Jayachandra: Prithviraj Raso Story

 Jayachandra is a prominent character in the Braj language text Prithviraj Raso, many of whose claims at least regarding Jayachandra are unsubstantiated, historically inaccurate or clearly contradicted by evidence.
 According to the text, Jayachandra ("Jaichand") was a cousin of the Chahamana king Prithviraja III ("Prithviraj Chauhan").
 Their mothers were sisters born to the Tomara king of Delhi.
 This claim is directly contradicted by the more reliable contemporary text Prithviraja Vijaya, according to which Prithviraj's mother had nothing to do with the Tomaras.

 The text states that Jaichand's wife was a daughter of king Mukunda-deva, the Somavanshi king of Kataka.
 Jaichand's father Vijayachandra had defeated Mukunda-deva, who concluded a peace treaty by marrying his daughter to prince Jaichand.
 Samyukta was the issue of this marriage.
 This narrative is historically inaccurate: the Somavanshi dynasty did not have any king named Mukunda-deva.
 Moreover, the Somavanshis had already been displaced by the Gangas before Vijayachandra's ascension.

 The text also talks of a conflict between Jaichand and Prithviraj.
 Neither Chahamana nor Gahadavala inscriptions mention any such conflict.
 The text claims that Jaichand assisted the Chandela king Paramardi in a battle against Prithviraj.
 The Chandelas were defeated in this battle.
 The inscriptional evidence confirms that Prithviraj defeated Paramardi, but there is no evidence for a Gahadavala-Chandela alliance.
 That said, it is known that Paramardi's grandfather Madanavarman had friendly relations with the Gahadavalas.
 It is also possible that Gahadavalas may have supported the Chandelas, because the Chahamanas were a common rival of these two kingdoms.
 This hypothesis notwithstanding, there is no evidence to suggest that Jayachandra and Prithviraja were rivals.

 Prithviraj Raso further claims that Jaichand launched a digvijaya campaign (conquest in all directions).
 At the end of this campaign, he conducted a rajasuya ceremony to proclaim his supremacy.
 However, none of the Gahadavala inscriptions mention such a ceremony by Jaichand.
 The contemporary literary work Rambha-Manjari, which presents Jaichand as a hero, does not mention this campaign either.

 According to the text, Jaichand also conducted a svayamvara (husband selection) ceremony for his daughter Samyukta.
 He did not invite Prithviraj to this ceremony, but Samyukta had fallen in love with Prithviraj, and decided to select him as her husband.
 Prithviraj came to the ceremony and eloped with the princess after a fight with Jaichand's men.
 This anecdote is not supported by any historical evidence either.

 It is possible that Jaichand and Prithviraj were political rivals, as indicated by their non-cooperation against the Ghurid invaders.
-But the Prithviraj Raso claim that Jaichand not only refused to help Prithviraj against the Ghurids, but also formed an alliance with the invading Ghurid king Muhammad of Ghor.
-Although historians dispute the account in Prithviraj Raso, the name "Jaichand" became synonymous with the word "traitor" in Hindu folklore.
+But the Prithviraj Raso claims that Jaichand not only refused to help Prithviraj against the Ghurids, but also formed an alliance with the invading Ghurid king Muhammad of Ghor.
+Although historians dispute the account in Prithviraj Raso, the name "Jaichand" became synonymous with the word "traitor" in Indian folklore.